 Take Time to Adjust.
 If you’re brand new to fasting, you might see a slight decrease in performance.
 You will adapt over time as your body gets used to tapping into stored body fat for energy.

 Train at the Right Time.
 Women typically see more fat loss when they eat pre-workout and fast after exercise.
 Men, on the other hand, are more flexible but tend to see benefits when training fasted and having a post-workout meal.

 Supplement With EAAs.
-EAAs (like Kion Aminos) increase fat oxidation during workouts and keep the body from cannibalizing muscle when taken prior to fasted training.
-Taking EAAs, such as Kion Aminos, is also a potent hack for extending a fast post-workout, as they provide muscles with the proteins needed for rebuilding and recovery but allow you to continue burning fat until the next meal.
+Aminos acids increase fat oxidation during workouts and keep the body from cannibalizing muscle when taken prior to fasted training.
+Taking EAAs is also a potent hack for extending a fast post-workout, as they provide muscles with the proteins needed for rebuilding and recovery but allow you to continue burning fat until the next meal.

 Intermittent Fasting for Women

 Due to different hormonal profiles, women have to take some special considerations when intermittent fasting.
 For women, fasting creates a major reduction of Kisspeptin, which is a precursor to reproductive hormones.
 Therefore, fasting can lead to a significant decrease in sex hormone production in women, which can cause a whole host of symptoms including hormonal imbalances, loss of menstrual cycle, infertility, or thyroid issues.
 Women also produce less leptin than men, which means that they are more sensitive to hunger when food intake is restricted.